Conveyor

 A list of all conveyor requests that are currently associated with (occupying) cells on the conveyor in the order from the furthest along (closest to the exit location of the last segment) to the nearest request (closest to the entry location of the first segment).

-By default (false), items riding on the conveyor have priority to enter entry cells over items waiting to enter.
+By default, items riding on the conveyor have priority to enter entry cells over items waiting to enter.
+This default setting is false.
 By setting the priority to true, the items waiting to begin riding the conveyor have priority to access over items already riding on the conveyor.

 Checks if the conveyor has any blocked cells.
 A cell can be blocked for entry or for exit.